 - Companies will save a substantial amount of money and time that they otherwise would have wrongly spent on a bad hire.

 The talent acquisition platform is currently being used by recruiters to rank applicants as well.
-AI in workplace allows employers to contact the favorable applicants first instead of sorting through applications and getting lost in paperwork and emails.
+AI in workplace allows employers to contact the favorable applicants first instead of sorting through applications with the help of human resources and getting lost in paperwork and emails.

 Ninety-one percent of Millennials expect to stay in a job for less than three years, according to the Future Workplace “Multiple Generations @ Work” survey.
 This would result in an alarming employee turnover rate that would cost businesses a lot of money in the future.